ErinaTheDummy/SwordToShield/CoreRules.md

 - Medical aid
 - High quality medical aid

+#### Meditation
+Whenever you decide to rest you may choose to meditate instead.
+Meditation is a suppliment for resting where you do not sleep or perform light activity, but instead clear your mind and relax your body.
+Meditating does not allow you to perform actions that specify they must be performed during a rest nor does it satisfy your body's need for sleep but it does grant you 2 hit dice without using any amenities, and have certain effects on sanity. otherwise it is identical to a rest.

 ## Going Without
 For every day you go without either food, drink, or sleep you lose access to 2 of your maximum hit dice, dying when the maximum reaches 0.